 What will happen to my benefits if I choose to defer them?

-Deferred benefits are where we work out the value of your benefits when you leave the LGPS and hold them in the LGPS for you until either you decide to transfer them to another pension scheme, or they are due to be paid.
+We work out the value of your deferred benefits when you leave the LGPS and hold them in the LGPS for you until either you decide to transfer them to another pension scheme, or they are due to be paid.

 Deferred benefits become payable at age 65 (unless you opt to defer payment beyond that age), but you can choose to take payment from age 55.
-You do not need your former council’s consent to take payment of your benefits from age 55 but they will normally be reduced (as detailed on page 14) to take account of the fact that they will be paid for longer.
+You do not need your former council’s consent to take payment of your benefits from age 55 but they will normally be reduced (as detailed in the Early Retirement section) to take account of the fact that they will be paid for longer.

 If you were contributing to the Scheme at any time between 1 April 1998 and 30 September 2006 and you are a protected member, some or all of your benefits could be protected from the reduction.
-However, if you choose to voluntarily draw your pension on or after age 55 and before age 60, the protection will not automatically apply.
-Your former council can choose to allow the protection to apply - this is a discretion and you can ask your them what their policy is on this matter.
+However, if you choose to voluntarily take your pension on or after age 55 and before age 60, the protection will not automatically apply.
+Your former council can choose to allow the protection to apply - this is a discretion and you can ask them what their policy is on this.

 You can also ask to take payment of your benefits early on or after age 50 and before age 55, with your former council’s consent.
-Your benefits would normally be reduced for early to take account of the fact that they will be paid for longer.
+Your benefits would normally be reduced to take account of the fact that they will be paid for longer.

 If your benefits are paid before the age of 55 they will be subject to significant tax charges (in addition to normal income tax).

 Your former council can agree not to make any reduction for early payment on compassionate grounds.
-This is a council discretion; you can ask your council what their policy is on this matter.
+This is a council discretion; you can ask your council what their policy is on this.

 In addition, your benefits can be paid from any age in the event of ill health, without reduction.